sparkflows/sparkflows-docs/docs/user-guide/web-app/reference.rst

      - Button
      - export-db-data
      - any
-     - Component is added to export database table data into excel.
-Commonly use with `get-query-result` data.
+     - Component is added to export database table data into an excel file.
+It is commonly used with `get-query-result` data.
    * - Expand
      - Button
      - expand